hyperledger/besu/KNOWN_ISSUES.md

 ## Changes not saved to database correctly causing inconsistent private states

-While running reorg testing on Besu and Orion, inconsistent private states were observed in some long running tests when state changes were not saved to the database correctly.
+While running reorg testing on Besu and Orion, inconsistent private states were observed in some long running tests when state changes were not saved to the database correctly when executing the private transaction.

+Workaround -> As the private transaction payloads have all been distributed and the privacy marker transactions included in the chain, resynchronizing the node with an inconsistent state will re-execute the private transactions.

 A fix for this issue is being actively worked on.